 - Legitimate Business Purposes.
 We may use information about you for our other legitimate business purposes as permitted by applicable law.

-We generally share your information to facilitate your transactions and improve your experience in using the Services.
-More specifically, we may share it:
+We generally disclose your information to facilitate your transactions and improve your experience in using the Services or otherwise manage our relationship with you.
+More specifically, we may disclose it:

 - With our affiliated companies.
-We may share your information with our affiliated companies to the extent allowed by law.
+We may disclose your information to our affiliated companies to the extent not otherwise prohibited by law.

 - With service providers.
-We may share your information with service providers that provide services to us and act on our behalf, including payment processors, technology and infrastructure providers, digital communications services, commercial data and market research analysts, consumer report providers, auditors and accountants, physical site security providers, and IT security and bug-fix partners.
+We may disclose your information to service providers that provide services to us and act on our behalf, including payment processors, technology and infrastructure providers, digital communications services, commercial data and market research analysts, consumer report providers, auditors and accountants, physical site security providers, and IT security and bug-fix partners.

 - With our business partners.
-We may share information with third parties to the extent allowed by law.
+We may disclose information to third parties to the extent allowed by law.

 - With any successor to our business.
 For example, if all or part of our business is sold, we may include your information as part of that transaction.

 - To comply with the law or to protect ourselves.
-We may share information with government agencies, consumer-reporting agencies, and other outside parties as permitted or required by applicable laws.
-For example, we will share information if a court, government agency, or investigatory body requests it.
-We may also share information if we are investigating potential fraud or as part of other legal proceedings, such as in connection with pending litigation.
+We may disclose information to government agencies, consumer-reporting agencies, and other outside parties as permitted or required by applicable laws.
+For example, we will disclose information if a court, government agency, or investigatory body requests it.
+We may also disclose information if we are investigating potential fraud or as part of other legal proceedings, such as in connection with pending litigation.

 - Legitimate Business Purposes.
-We may share information about you for our other legitimate business purposes as permitted by applicable law.
+We may disclose information about you for our other legitimate business purposes as permitted by applicable law.

-We use commercially reasonable physical, electronic, administrative, and procedural safeguards to preserve the integrity, confidentiality, and security of all personal information collected through the Services.
+We use commercially reasonable physical, electronic, administrative, and procedural safeguards to preserve the integrity, confidentiality, and security of all personal information we collect.
 However, no security measure, system, or control is infallible.
-Therefore, like all businesses, we cannot guarantee that our Services are invulnerable to attack or misuse.
+Therefore, like all businesses, we cannot guarantee that your information will be invulnerable to attack or misuse.

 Please remember to review the privacy settings and security policies of third-party sites and services that you use, such as social networks.
 We are not responsible for the privacy or security measures of any third party.